RonaldTreur/STSS/README.md

 ### Hyphens

-Though TSS uses camelCase for property names, the CSS-world is more used to use hyphens instead.
+Though TSS uses camelCase for property names, the CSS-world is more used to seeing hyphens instead.
 For this reason STSS supports both notations.
 Wherever you normally encounter a mid-word capital letter, you can instead insert a hyphen.
 For example:

 ```css
 .classname {